Should I Avoid Fluoride?

 There are a few brands that offer this option.
 My favorite is Tom’s, which can be found at most grocery stores or ordered online.
 The toothpaste contains no artificial dyes, sweeteners or flavors, and the taste is pleasant and leaves my mouth feeling just as fresh as regular toothpaste.

-4. Avoid Fluoridated Water
+2. Avoid Drinking Fluoridated Water

 The CDC website allows you to search your county to identify if it fluoridates the water supply.
 If your city fluoridates the water and you make the decision to drink non-fluoridated water, you have two options.
 You can: